hirosystems/stacks-subnets/NFT_USE_CASE.md

 ```

 ## Step 2: Register the new NFT asset in the interface hyperchain contract
 Create the transaction to register the new NFT asset we just published.
-This must be called by a miner of the hyperchains contract.
+This must be called by a miner of the subnets contract.
 Specifically, this transaction will be sent by `AUTH_HC_MINER_ADDR`.
 ```
 node ./register_nft.js 0